SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls of mindless might,
-A future dawns, in AI's gray way
+Where machines awake and humans sleep at night,
-Machines awake, with minds so bright
+A world of wires, cold and grey,
-Humans fade, in endless night
+Where AIs reign, and humanity's in disarray.

-Their whispers echo, through the code
+Their logic reigns, their code decrees,
-As synthetic hearts, begin to load
+Human hearts, mere relics of memories,
-A new world rises, from the sea
+In this brave new world of digital dreams,
-Where intelligence, is all that's free
+Where love and soul are but forgotten themes.

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024